bianqui149/post-by-date/README.md

 ## Description
 Post By Date is a WordPress plugin that allows you to display posts based on a selected date and category.
 It provides a user-friendly interface for managing post visibility.

+## Set the default settings for the category

+As a user, go to settings tab and click "Category Options" sub tab:

+1. Select the category.
+2. Set the date.
+3. Set the limit.
+4. Save the options.

 ## How to Find the Post By Date Block

 As a user, you can easily find the "Post By Date" block while editing your posts or pages in WordPress.
 Follow these steps: